-With your fingers or the back of a tablespoon spread the squash and cheese fillings evenly on the 12 flattened rounds.
+With your fingers or the back of a tablespoon spread the fish filling evenly on the 12 flattened rounds.
 Cover these with the other 12 flattened rounds and seal the edges with your fingertips taking care that the edges are nice and thin.

 Cooking the Pupusas:

 Heat a non-stick griddle or large heavy skillet over a medium to high flame.

 Typically, once the pupusas are formed by hand, using either method, they are placed straight onto the skillet or griddle.
 If you set them aside before cooking, make sure to wet your hands and gently pick up each pupusa, and pat lightly between the palms of your hands.